t3hmun/t3hmun.github.io-old/posts/2017-01-24_Fragment Life Cycle in a ViewPager.md

 ## The Adapter and the Fragments

-The PageAdapter has the task of supplying the ViewPager with the views to display in each page.
+The PagerAdapter has the task of supplying the ViewPager with the views to display in each page.
 The ViewPager asks the adapter to create and destroy views as it needs them.

-The FragmentPageAdapter is an implementation of PageAdapter using Fragments for each page.
+The FragmentPagerAdapter is an implementation of PagerAdapter using Fragments for each page.
-Inside FragmentPageAdapter the FragmentManager is used to cache and manage the page Fragments efficiently.
+Inside FragmentPagerAdapter the FragmentManager is used to cache and manage the page Fragments efficiently.

-Have a quick read of the [FragmentPageAdapter source code](https://android.googlesource.com/platform/frameworks/support/+/nougat-release/v13/java/android/support/v13/app/FragmentPagerAdapter.java).
+Have a quick read of the [FragmentPagerAdapter source code](https://android.googlesource.com/platform/frameworks/support/+/nougat-release/v13/java/android/support/v13/app/FragmentPagerAdapter.java).
 It is short and simple.